xma711/notebook/math/registration/README.md

 The qi here are not estimated; they are exact.
 The 2nd error function: El = SUM{ || Ai pi - qi ||^2 }

-q3: is this pi same as the pi in Ed?? should be another set right?
+q3: is this pi same as the pi in Ed? should be another set right?
 	- same set, just that some of them have corresponding landmarks.

 A 3rd error function is Es = SUM{|| (Ai - Aj) G||^2 @F },